 Flood alerts may be issued before a flood warning for properties located within a Flood Alert Area (FAA) to provide advance notice of the possibility of flooding.
 A flood alert may be issued when there is less confidence that flooding will occur in a FWA.
 The site is not located within a FAA.

-Based on available information, safe access and escape routes could be achieved via Beaver Hill Road (the B6066) to the east of the site, or via Beaver Drive to the north of the site.
+Based on available information, safe access and escape routes could be achieved via Beaver Hill Road (the B6066) to the east of the site.

 2.6 Observations, mitigation options and site suitability - fluvial